cdrani/site/clhxvo8tv00030amhb7lh49d5.md

 2. Now, we want to obtain and store the current track and artist's name and the player state (playing or paused) in variables, specifically, track\_name, artist\_name, and player\_state, respectively.
 We could also retrieve other information, such as the album\_name,

     ```diff
-    - tell application "Spotify"
+    tell application "Spotify"
-    -  if it is running then
+        if it is running then
     +       set track_name to name of current track
     +       set artist_name to artist of current track
     +       set player_state to player state as string
-    -  else
+        else
-    -    "♫ 💤"
+            "♫ 💤"
-    -  end if
+        end if
-    - end
+    end
     ```

 3. We now want to display the info we gathered from above.
-We can use an if/else statement to branch between what we display based on player state
+We can use an if/else statement to branch between what we display based on the player state.

     ```diff
-    - tell application "Spotify"
+    tell application "Spotify"
-    -  if it is running then
+        if it is running then
-    -   set track_name to name of current track
+            set track_name to name of current track
-    -   set artist_name to artist of current track
+            set artist_name to artist of current track
-    -   set player_state to player state as string
+            set player_state to player state as string
     +       if player_state is equal "playing"
     +           "♫ ⏵ " & track_name & " + " & artist_name
     +       else
     +           "♫ ⏸ " & track_name & " + " & artist_name
     +       end if
-    -  else
+        else
-    -    "♫ 💤"
+            "♫ 💤"
-    -  end if
+        end if
-    - end
+    end
     ```

 4. And that's it.
 However, we can slightly refactor the code and introduce functions.
 Finally, let's include the maintainer's information (optional, but helpful for directing complaints when the script doesn't work as intended) and a description of the script's function for users.